MaxScale 2.5 GSSAPI Client Authenticator

 The client will then request a token for this service from the GSSAPI server and send the token to the database server.
 The database server will verify the authenticity of the token by contacting the GSSAPI server and if the token is authentic, the server sends the final OK packet.

-Client side GSSAPI authentication is only supported when the backend connections use GSSAPI authentication.
+Client side GSSAPI authentication is only supported when the backend connections also use GSSAPI authentication.
+MaxScale will automatically use the correct authentication mechanism based on what the client authenticates with.

 See the Limitations document for more details.